Filmmaker's Portal

 Camera

-Registered 2025 Super Gr8 Filmmakers can pick up their Cameras (and film) at the Instructional Workshop at the Golden Pony on June 23rd (see above).
+Registered Super Gr8 Filmmakers will be able to pick up their Cameras (and film) at the Instructional Workshop at the Golden Pony.
 We will do our best to provide you with a camera that meets your film’s technical needs, based on the information that you provide to us.
 If you’re unable to make it to the Workshop, contact us to set up a pickup time.

 Film

 Filmmakers are given one roll of super 8 film (about 3 minutes and 20 seconds) and a camera; both of which can be picked up at the Instructional Workshop (see above).
 Films are shot entirely in order, utilizing only "in-camera" editing.
 On the night of the screening, filmmakers see their developed films for the first time on the big screen, along with their fellow filmmakers and audience members.
-Your exposed film cartridge is due Friday, August 22nd by the end of the day.
+Exposed Film Cartridge deadline for 2026 to be announced.

 How long can/should my film be?